DylanMashini/Lane-Lines/README.md

   [Hough transform fourmula](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_houghlines/py_houghlines.html)

-  This detects a shape in a picture.
-It can detect any shape that you can repersent mathamaticly
+  This detects a line in a picture.
+It can detect lines, and returns a mathamtical repersentation of said line.
+One drawback of using this function is that it can't return curved lines.

 Step 6:

   Overlay the Mathamatical repersentations of the lines over the original photo

   You could skip this step, and use the mathamatical repersnetation of the data elsewhere (ex. nural network for steering)

+  Thanks for reading this was just a project for fun, and if you have any recomendations on how to make it better than email me at dylanmashini123@gmail.com